-Since the programme is relatively new, not all aspects of results measurement have yet been carried out.
+For Pakistan, not all aspects of results measurement have yet been carried out.
 Therefore, some compliance criteria in the Standard are not yet applicable.
 Compliance criteria that were not scored were:

-- 3.3.1, 3.3.2 and 3.3.3 since impact assessments were not due and have not been conducted for selected interventions; - 3.5.3 gender assessment since they were not due yet; - 4.2.1, 4.2.2, 4.2.3, 4.2.4, 4.2.5, 4.2.6 and 4.2.7 since the systemic change pathways have not been defined yet; and - 6.2, 6.3.1 and 6.3.2 since results on gender and systemic changes have not been measured and reported.
+- 3.3.2 and 3.3.3 since impact assessments have not yet been conducted for selected interventions; - 3.5.3 assessments of results related to gender have not yet been conducted; - 4.2.5, 4.2.6 and 4.2.7 since the results of systemic change pathways have not been assessed yet; - 6.2, 6.3.1 and 6.3.2 since results on gender and systemic changes have not been measured and hence not reported yet;